segabl/pd2-streamlined-heisting/README.md

 - Creates weapon presets for all actual difficulties instead of reusing presets (i.e. ``expert`` preset being used on both Overkill and Mayhem)
 - Make use of aim delay (which was set to 0 for all presets in vanilla) which affects how long cops take to shoot at you when you enter their line of sight
 - Difficulty presets are based on a common base preset and just scale their damage multipliers, accuracy, melee damage, focus delay and aim delay
-- Changes shotgun preset significantly, giving them very good accuracy to simulate multiple pellets but very harsh damage falloff.
+- Changes shotgun preset significantly, giving them very good accuracy to simulate multiple pellets but very harsh damage falloff

 ### Spawn groups
 - Makes spawn group code less convoluted, the base spawn groups are the same for every difficulty, only the chances of some of them appearing are changing